 Don’t be like me obviously.
 I’ve written a lot, some of it is even useful, so you can learn from my mistakes for starters.
 First, I guess I have my own ten point SEO-friendly blog writing checklist.
 Of course I didn’t call it that, but now that you have read Jonathan’s list you can read something I wrote late one night, or early one morning.
 It apparently doesn’t suck but it won’t make you number one for any valuable keyword or get you a book deal in six months.
 It will however help you write better, which should really be one of the goals of any blogger.

 So the number one step to blogging success is learning to write better, what it is step 2?

 Jonathan has at least three domains and has probably contributed to a number of other blogs.
 I know I’ve contributed to several on WordPress.com alone and that doesn’t count all the content I’ve given away in comments or on online forums.
-All of that could be earning me Google AdWords revenue or something.
-Monetizing your blog wasn’t talked about much, but if you’re not selling your services, perhaps you should sell ads, at least if you’re not hosted by Blogger or WordPress.com otherwise the big boys keep all the money.
+All of that could be earning me Google AdWords revenue.
+Monetizing your blog wasn’t talked about much, but if you’re not selling your services, perhaps you should sell ads, at least if you’re not hosted by Blogger or WordPress.com in which case the big boys keep all the money.
 WriteImage.ca has plenty of ads on it, so obviously that money goes to Jonathan.
 Some people make $1000s of dollars per month from AdWords or other forms of advertising or referral schemes.
 Most blogs just aren’t that successful.